AT-Publishing/website/_posts/2018-03-22-dex-transaction-mgmt.md

 Unfilled cancelled orders on IDEX are purged and invalidated as needed, they are not recorded on the blockchain and therefore do not cost anything.

-Grossly discounting the technicals to make non-custodial leveraged trading possible, [LeverJ](https://leverj.io) offers a similar solution to the matching problem - off-chain order book with an off-chain centralized automated matching routine.
+Grossly discounting the technology needed to make non-custodial leveraged trading possible, [LeverJ](https://leverj.io) offers a similar solution to the matching problem - off-chain order book with an off-chain centralized automated matching routine.

 * users link their wallets via a zero-knowledge API (more on that further down)
 * orders are processed and either cancelled or matched by a centralized engine